HimanshuBokil/Cognify-PowerBI-Internship/README.md

 Shared reserves are the foremost common venture avenue (18), taken after by value (10) and settled stores (9).

-➤Thanks to Cognifyz for giving me this extraordinary opportunity to work on astounding datasets and construct information visualization reports and KPI visualizations.
+Thanks to Cognifyz for giving me this extraordinary opportunity to work on astounding datasets and construct information visualization reports and KPI visualizations.

 ![Final task](https://github.com/user-attachments/assets/181e372a-4916-4aaa-af9a-2672773df86c)